-- o Products: driver records, history, and photos, vehicle history, suspended and newly licensed driver information, accident reports, Uniform Traffic Tickets. - O Services: Assistance with criminal investigations; Direct interface with SLED and Highway Patrol Systems allowing the interchange of driver and vehicle information; Image exchange with SLED for distribution to local law enforcement; Response to requests for driver and vehicle information needed for criminal and civil court proceedings; Maintenance and reconciliation of Uniform Traffic Ticket Inventory for Highway Patrol and local law enforcement.
+- Products: driver records, history, and photos, vehicle history, suspended and newly licensed driver information, accident reports, Uniform Traffic Tickets.
+Facial Recognition system to aid in law enforcement investigations; baseline files and monthly updates for all vehicle/owner information to populate law enforcement data warehouse at SLED Fusion Center. - Services: Assistance with criminal investigations; Direct interface with SLED and Highway Patrol Systems allowing the interchange of driver and vehicle information; Image exchange with SLED for distribution to local law enforcement; Response to requests for driver and vehicle information needed for criminal and civil court proceedings; Maintenance and reconciliation of Uniform Traffic Ticket Inventory for Highway Patrol and local law enforcement.

-• Kev Customer - S.C.
+• Key Customer - S.C.
 Counties

-O Services: Development and maintenance of interface with counties that enable transfer of vehicle information between counties and DMV; Biennial Renewal Program - Joint program between DMV and Counties enabling customers to pay county vehicle taxes and renew vehicle registration in one transaction; County Issuance of Decals and Registrations - web-based program enabling counties to issue registration renewal decals directly in county offices to mutual customers; Suspension of driver license and vehicle tags for non-payment of taxes o Services: Collection of vehicle sales tax and remission to S.C.
-Department of Revenue; Suspension and clearance of driver's license for non-payment of child support; Collection and maintenance of Alcohol and Drug Safety Program (ADSAP) information for DAODAS; Participation in the Ignition Interlock Device program with DAODAS and PPP; Suspension and clearance of driver's license and tags for court-ordered civil proceedings related to accidents (nonpayment of judgments, installment agreements, etc.); administration and reporting for Federal Motor Carrier Safety Administration; electronic interface with Social Security Administration for online verification of social security numbers of CDL applicants; providing DL application information to Bureau of Citizens and Immigration Services; collection and data entry of accident information for Highway Safety statistical reporting; collection of fingerprint and background application information on CDL Hazmat drivers for Transportation Safety Administration Security Threat Assessment program; providing applicant information to Selective Service; providing voter registration services for state and local Election Commissions; providing applicant information to courts for jury duty; providing citizenship information to DHHS for benefit eligibility verification.
+Services: Development and maintenance of interface with counties that enable transfer of vehicle information between counties and DMV; Biennial Renewal Program - Joint program between DMV and Counties enabling customers to pay county vehicle taxes and renew vehicle registration in one transaction; County Issuance of Decals and Registrations - web-based program enabling counties to issue registration renewal decals directly in county offices to mutual customers; Suspension of driver license and vehicle tags for non-payment of taxes o Services: Collection of vehicle sales tax and remission to S.C.
+Department of Revenue; Suspension and clearance of driver's license for non-payment of child support; Collection and maintenance of Alcohol and Drug Safety Program (ADSAP) information for DAODAS; Participation in the Ignition Interlock Device program with DAODAS and PPP; Suspension and clearance of driver's license and tags for court-ordered civil proceedings related to accidents (non-payment of judgments, installment agreements, etc.); administration and reporting for Federal Motor Carrier Safety Administration; electronic interface with Social Security Administration for online verification of social security numbers of CDL applicants; providing DL application information to Bureau of Citizens and Immigration Services; collection and data entry of accident information for Highway Safety statistical reporting; collection of fingerprint and background application information on CDL Hazmat drivers for Transportation Safety Administration Security Threat Assessment program; providing applicant information to Selective Service; providing voter registration services for state and local Election Commissions; providing applicant information to courts for jury duty; providing citizenship information to DHHS for benefit eligibility verification.
+Department of Social Services (DSS) assist DSS with interfaces and data exchanges to help with child support enforcement; Provide access to Department of Health and Environmental Control (DHEC) to assist with infectious disease programs; Department of Education (DOE) - Help verify legal status of student applicants; Department of Corrections and Department of Public Safety - Monitor driving records of given employees and reports accidents, violations and suspensions; SC Court Administration - Provides municipal and county jury lists ; Provide SC Department Corrections with state of SC ID cards for qualified inmates upon their release.